tcosmo/simcqca/README.md

 - `E`: outlines all cells on the edge of the computed world in green.
 - `F`: in border and cycle mode outlines the original cells of the parity vector **Warning**: rendering for modes `E` and `F` are not optimized hence potential performance issues if used when too many cells on the edge/parity vector (too many being thousands).
-## Simulation
-- `N`: next simulation step (Cellular Automaton-like evolution or sequential step depending on `--seq` flag, **Not implemented yet**)
-- `M`: runs simulation step until they are not in view anymore
-- `R`: resets the simulation
-- `RIGHT CLICK`: in row/column mode will finish to compute and blink the clicked row/column and will output in the terminal the number it represents (row are base 2/columns are base 3).
-- `P`:
-    - In row/column modes will outline one instance of the base conversion result in the 2D CQCA.
-The outlined column represents a number in base 3' (most significant trit on top) and thus in base 3 by mapping each cell (bit,carry) as follows: (0,0) maps to the trit 0, (0,1) maps to the trit 1, (1,0) maps to the trit 1 and (1,1) maps to the trit 2.
-The outlined row represents a number in base 2 (most significant bit to the left) by simply keeping each cell's bit and ignoring carries.
-Those two numbers are the same.
-The terminal reads those numbers for you but be careful of the 64 bits precision: if the row gets too big (>64 bits) the output will look like nonsense.
-    - In border mode, pressing `P` will run the simulation until it is complete (finite evolution space).
-    - In cycle mode, pressing `P` will run the simulation until the period of the 3-adic/2-adic expansion of the cycle is found.
-Will then output in the console the initial segment and period of that expansion (both little and big endian conventions). **Warning:** this printing is disabled in `v0.4`.
 ### Specific to border/cycle mode
 - `ALT + LEFT ARROW/RIGHT ARROW`: rotates the input parity vector to the left/right and re-runs the simulation until it is not in view anymore
 ## Selectors